 Property Division and Spousal Support in a Denver Divorce

-In Colorado, both marital assets and debts are divided based on the rule of equitable division.
+In Colorado, marital assets and debts are divided under the principle of equitable division.
 With equitable division, a court will divide property based on what is fair.
 This does not necessarily mean that the split will be 50-50.

-At the start of any Colorado divorce case, each spouse will be required to complete and submit a sworn financial statement where they list their assets and liabilities and provide underlying disclosures such as tax returns, statements, and paystubs.
+At the start of any Colorado divorce case, each spouse will be required to complete and submit a sworn financial statement where they list their assets and liabilities and provide underlying disclosures such as tax returns, statements, and pay stubs.
 Each asset and liability will then be characterized as marital or separate property.
-Broadly, marital property is everything that the couple acquired after marriage.
-Separate property includes any property that was acquired by one spouse before marriage or through gift or inheritance during the marriage.
-Some assets can have a marital component and a separate component.

-Only marital property is subject to division in a Colorado divorce.
+Only marital property is subject to division in a Colorado divorce, although separate property may still be considered by the court in the overall allocation of assets.
 That is why it is so important to make sure that assets and liabilities are properly characterized.
 Our Denver divorce attorneys will collaborate with you to make sure that your property is correctly categorized so that your financial interests are protected.

 Our team will also work to ensure that your assets are valued appropriately.
 For some assets, such as bank accounts, valuation is relatively simple.
 For more complex assets, such as a family-owned business, artwork, real estate, and some forms of retirement, it may be necessary to work with experts who can assign a fair value to these types of assets.